inno-se/the-guide/README.md

 ## Milestones

-Milestones are specific, key points within a project that mark progress and completion of significant phases or tasks[^Milestones].
+Milestones are specific, key points within a project that mark progress and completion of significant phases or tasks [^Milestones].

-Milestones are not sprints [^MilestonesVsSprints].
+Milestones are not [Sprints](#sprint) [^MilestonesVsSprints].

+On GitHub, you can use milestones to track progress on groups of issues or pull requests in a repository [^GitHubMilestones].

+For example, one can track [Sprint Backlog](#sprint-backlog) items and record a [Sprint Goal](#sprint-goal) in the milestone description.

-We defined two [milestones](https://github.com/inno-se/the-guide/milestones) and provided their goals in descriptions.
+We defined two [milestones](https://github.com/inno-se/the-guide/milestones) and provided their goals in the milestones' descriptions.

+Note that the exact goal formulation depends on your use case for a milestone.

 ## Projects